dscyrescotti/CodableX/README.md

 ## @Compactable

 `@Compactable` is designed to decode the array of optional values and store values that are not null.
-Its name is come from `compactMap(_:)` of Swift because it removes null and invalid values from array.
+Its name comes from `compactMap(_:)` of Swift because it removes null and invalid values from array.

 ### Usage
 ```swift